eurecom-s3/symcc/README.md

 results that we obtained.

 ### Video demonstration
-A practical introduction to the SymCC tool can be found on [YouTube](https://www.youtube.com/watch?v=htDrNBiL7Y8)
+On YouTube you can find [a practical introduction to SymCC](https://www.youtube.com/watch?v=htDrNBiL7Y8) as well as a video on [how to combine AFL and SymCC](https://www.youtube.com/watch?v=zmC-ptp3W3k)

 ## Building a Docker image

 If you prefer a Docker container over building SymCC natively, just tell Docker to build the image after pulling the QSYM code as above.
-(Be warned though: the Docker image enables optional C++ support and builds Z3 from source, so creating the image can take quite some time!)
+(Be warned though: the Docker image enables optional C++ support from source, so creating the image can take quite some time!)

 ```